 How automated focusing saves you time in XRF coatings analysis

+There are two features; auto approach and auto focus.
 Auto approach measures the distance from the X-ray tube to the part and automatically drives the tube to the predefined working distance.
 Auto focus, sometimes called distance-independent measurement, also measures the distance from the X-ray tube to the part, but instead of moving the tube, it keeps the tube at the same height and uses that distance to correct for the new geometry.
-Both have their uses, and with either one you can drastically speed up your testing program.
-So much time could you save?
+Each approach will significantly improve your testing program's efficiency.

 Auto approach explained

-To get consistent results from an XRF coatings analyzer, it’s best to keep the distance between the X-ray tube, part, and detector the same for each measurement.
-This is because X-ray intensity is a function of distance and because changes to the tube-part-detector geometry affects thickness measurements.
+An XRF coatings analyzer assists when the distance between the X-ray tube, part, and detector remains constant for each measurement.
+X-ray intensity is a function of distance and any changes to the tube-part-detector geometry will affect thickness measurements.

-A simple experiment illustrates the benefits of auto approach.
-Six parts of heights ranging 4.8 – 6.6” (1.9 – 2.6 cm) are loaded into the chamber.
-The operator creates a multipoint program to measure one location on each part.
+A simple experiment illustrates the benefits of the auto approach.
+Parts of six different heights, ranging from 4.8 – 6.6" (1.9 – 2.6 cm) are loaded into the chamber.
+The multipoint program enables the measurement of a specific location on each part.

-Time to create a 6-point program using only the laser focus: 44 seconds
+6-point program utilizing the laser focus: 44 seconds

 Time savings: 15 seconds (33% savings)